chris-townsend/project-three/README.md

 ### Programs, Frameworks & Libraries Used
 #

-- [Balsamiq:](https://balsamiq.com/) Balsamiq was used to create the wireframes during the design process.
+- [Balsamiq:](https://balsamiq.com/) Balsamiq was used to create the basic wireframe during the design process.

-- [Diagrams.net:](https://www.diagrams.net/) Diagrams.net is an open source technology stack for building diagramming applications, It was very useful for created my flow charts when planning the logic for my project.
+- [Diagrams.net:](https://www.diagrams.net/) Diagrams.net is an open source technology stack for building diagramming applications, It was very useful for created my flow chart when planning the logic for my project.

 - [Pixlr:](https://pixlr.com/x/) Pixlr was used to resize and change the format of my images.

 - [Google DevTools:](https://developer.chrome.com/docs/devtools/) Once the website was made to a basic deployment level, Google DevTools was used frequently to resize objects within the site, very helpful for making my website responsive.

+- [Python Tutor:](https://pythontutor.com/) Python Tutor was used to help step through non functioning code and resolve issues.

 - [Git:](https://git-scm.com/) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.